 In the summer of 2019, Orquiza will be in partnership with a Dutch theatre company Studio 52nd of Amsterdam, Netherlands devising theatre with local youth immigrant and refugee artists investigating institutional trauma, identity and belonging, and border politics in a production called ‘Otherwise’.
 At the same time — and in continuation of his residency with Magic Theater — he will be facilitating the development of new works with Vietnamese Youth Development Center shaping a response to tech dystopia and gentrification in the Tenderloin using the tools of theatre.
-Upcoming in late fall, he will be in collaboration with New Jersey based theatre company Breaking Walls as a guest artist to create sociopolitical theatre in Haiti.
+Upcoming in late fall, he will be in collaboration with New York based theatre company Breaking Walls as a guest artist to create sociopolitical theatre in Haiti.

 While an undergraduate at the University of California Berkeley, Orquiza founded the Projector Room Ensemble (previously known as The Projector Room Play Readings Ensemble, hiatus).
 PRE is an experimental theatre initiative committed to the exposure of new and diverse voices onstage, all formative in his artistic and creative praxis.
 The company produced an in- house staged reading of Trade by Mark O’Halloran, which will have its U.S. American Premiere in the Spring of 2019 produced by the longest-running queer theatre in the world, Theatre Rhinoceros, to be directed by himself.